DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 ## Implications

 The theorem reframes the Fermi question.
 Rational optimisation drives civilisations inward rather than outward, so the expected observable state is a silent, highly-dense “computational black hole”.
-Sharding or interstellar spread remains theoretically possible, yet the energy overhead of synchronising distant shards (Fig. 3) makes expansion uneconomical; collapse or stagnation occurs first.
+Sharding or interstellar spread remains theoretically possible, yet the energy overhead of synchronising distant shards (Fig. 3) makes expansion uneconomical, so collapse or stagnation occurs first.
 In this view the Great Filter is not a catastrophic event but a predictable phase transition that every progressing culture eventually crosses.

 For humanity the illustrative φ-baseline places the transition approximately 192 years ahead, implying that data-retention economics—not spaceflight—will dominate the next two centuries.
 Observable consequences follow: we should not expect Dyson-scale engineering, but rather compact, low-emission systems.
 SETI efforts should thus prioritize searches for anomalous black-hole-like objects or unexpected infrared voids.

 Recent JWST rotation asymmetry [6] aligns with the model’s focus on local optimisation.
 If the signal reflects cosmic rotation the centripetal trend only strengthens; if it is a Doppler calibration issue, timelines merely rescale (Fig. 2) yet remain finite.

-Counter-scenarios—such as near-free data erasure (physically doubtful) or exceptionally efficient sharding—merely shift the timeline.
+Counter-scenarios (for example, near-free data erasure or exceptionally efficient sharding) merely shift the timeline.
 True stagnation (r ≤ 1) avoids collapse, but such civilizations remain silent by definition.

 ## Verification: Proofs, Code, Reproducibility